 The most important step of qualifying a business idea is determining who will be buying your product or service.
 You need to create a picture of your ideal customer.
 Consider factors such as age, gender, education level, income, and location.
 The more you can narrow down the picture of your ideal customer the better.
-You won't be able to figure out if there is a market for your product or service until you have a very clear idea of who are selling it to.
+You won't be able to figure out if there is a market for your product or service until you have a clear idea of who you are selling it to.

 Then, you need to conduct a market analysis — research to determine how big the market is, how saturated it is and if there is room for you to add your product or service to the mix.
 This guide to conducting marketing research is a great place to start.

 It can also be helpful to create a test segment of your target market and conduct a focus group or a survey to find out who they really are.
 Then, you can decide if it makes sense to launch your business to a segment of your market to gauge response before committing fully to your business idea.

 Know What Makes Your Product/Service Different

 During your research, you will probably discover that there are other businesses already offering the same or similar products and services to your target market.
 This doesn't necessarily mean you won't be successful if you launch your business, but it certainly means you need to identify what makes your products and services different from the competition.
 You can do this by creating a unique selling proposition (USP).